As thousands flee homes across British Columbia from wildfires, chiefs in one region report progress - The Boston Globe

 That blaze is one of 237 wildfires burning in the Northwest Territories.

 In a Facebook post, Yellowknife officials said they were working with 20 contractors and 75 volunteers to establish wildfire defense lines around the city, such as fire breaks, water sprinklers and cannons, and aircraft dropping fire retardant.
-A protective line of 15.5 miles has been established.
+A protective line of 25 kilometers (15.5 miles) has been established.

 “We are not out of the woods yet as many factors can change the status of a fire quickly,” the post said.